$0 Germany Job Seeker Visa Guide — Quick-Start Checklist

 • Completed National Visa application form (signed, with photo affixed)

-• Valid passport (2+ blank pages, valid 12+ months beyond visa period)
+• Valid passport (2+ blank pages, valid 12+ months beyond intended entry)

 • Biometric photographs (35×45mm, white background, recent)

-• Degree certificate and transcripts with certified translations
+• Degree certificate and transcripts with sworn German translations if not in German or English

 • Anabin H+ printout or ZAB Statement of Comparability